-2.5 Case Retrieval
+Case Retrieval

 Case retrieval is a two stage process.
 In stage one the customer's requirements are relaxed through a process of query relaxation.
 This process takes the original query and relaxes terms in it to ensure that a useful number of records are retrieved from the database.
-This is similar to the technique used by Kitano & Shimazu [1996] in the SQUAD system at NEC, although as is discussed in section 3, we have improved it efficiency using an introspective learning heuristic.
+This is similar to the technique used by Kitano & Shimazu [1996] in the SQUAD system at NEC, although as is discussed later, we have improved it efficiency using an introspective learning heuristic.